Have you ever used the NE555 timer? I have used it for 36 years. Now, it still is not out of date.

 - Astable Multivibrator – constantly oscillates

-– For frequencies above 1 cycle per second, it is called an oscillator (multivibrator or square wave oscillator).
+– Any circuit which has cycled more than a few times per second like frequencies above 1 cycle per second, is called an oscillator (multivibrator or square wave oscillator).

 - Voltage Controlled Oscillator – called a VCO.